-- 3.1 Any Head of Service or Moors for the Future Partnership Manager may compile and maintain Approved Lists of Contractors for supplies, services or works, within their area of responsibility. - 3.2 Approved Lists: - 3.2.1 shall be established following an advertised competitive process - 3.2.2 shall contain the names and addresses of all providers who meet the Approved List criteria. - 3.2.3 shall indicate the nature and value of Contracts for which the Contractors listed may be used.
-The value of any Contract entered into may not exceed the relevant Threshold. - 3.2.4 shall be reviewed and re-established at least every three years. - 3.3 A Contractor may be removed from an Approved List should their circumstances change, to the extent that they no longer meet the criteria for inclusion in the Approved List. - 3.4 Any Contractor may, by giving written notice, withdraw from any Approved List.

-- 3.5 No Contractor can be added to an Approved List except in accordance with the procedure in clause 3.2. - In addition, Heads of Service, with the assistance of the Finance Manager, may set up a Framework Agreement with one or more suppliers of particular goods and services. - 3.7 When advertising for Framework Agreements the advertisement must indicate: - 3.7.1 That it is a framework which is being tendered - 3.7.2 The duration of the arrangement (which must not exceed 4 years) - 3.7.3 The expected maximum number of suppliers - 3.7.4 The total estimated value of the contracts to be covered by the arrangement - 3.7.5 The award criteria for choosing suppliers and subsequent criteria for placing orders - 3.8 The estimated value in relation to Framework Agreements is the estimated maximum value over its lifetime.
-This must be carefully considered in the context of the UK Regulations Thresholds. - 3.9 In any case where a Framework Agreement is in place: - 3.9.1 Subsequent 'call-offs' from that Framework Agreement must not contain substantial amendments to the original terms of the agreement - 3.9.2 Orders to be placed against a known price or one indexed by price indices do not require further competition - 3.9.3 In circumstances where the price was not specified under the Framework Agreement an Order can only be placed if a 'mini-competition' is held between at least three of the Framework Contractors (applying the relevant Standing Order from this Part 2, dependent on the value of the Framework Contract). - 3.9.4 New Contractors may not be added to the Framework Agreement.
-If new Contractors are required, a new tender process must be pursued. - 3.10 Where there is no Approved List or Framework Agreement, an Authorised Officer shall use an approved tender procedure in accordance with these Standing Orders.
+- 3.1 Any Head of Service or Moors for the Future Partnership Manager may compile and maintain Lists of potential Suppliers for supplies, services or works, within their area of responsibility. - 3.2 In creating a Suppliers List the Head of Service or Moors for the Future Partnership Manager must not restrict the number of suppliers to be included on the List by reference to an assessment of a supplier's suitability to perform the contract, including a reference to a supplier's legal and financial capacity or technical ability.
+The Authority Solicitor should be consulted before setting up a Suppliers List. - 3.3 Suppliers Lists: - 3.3.1 shall indicate the nature and value of Contracts for which the Contractors listed may be used.
+The value of any Contract entered into may not exceed the relevant Threshold. - 3.3.2 shall be reviewed and re-established at least every three years. - 3.4 Any Contractor may, by giving written notice, withdraw from any Suppliers List. - 3.5 In addition, Heads of Service, with the assistance of the Finance Manager, may set up a Framework Agreement or an Open Framework (together called 'Frameworks') with one or more suppliers of particular goods and services. - 3.6 An Open Framework is a scheme of Framework Agreements that provides for the award of successive frameworks on substantially the same terms.
+An Open Framework must be 're-opened' periodically throughout the term, to allow new suppliers to tender for a place on the Framework. - 3.7 When advertising for Frameworks the advertisement must indicate: - 3.7.1 That it is a framework which is being tendered - 3.7.2 The duration of the arrangement (which must not exceed 4 years for a Framework Agreement, or 8 years for an Open Framework) - 3.7.3 The expected maximum number of suppliers - 3.7.4 The total estimated value of the contracts to be covered by the arrangement - 3.7.5 The award criteria for choosing suppliers and subsequent criteria for placing orders - 3.8 The estimated value in relation to a Framework is the estimated maximum value over its lifetime.
+This must be carefully considered in the context of the PA 2023 Thresholds. - 3.9 In any case where a Framework Agreement or an Open Framework is in place: - 3.9.1 Subsequent 'call-offs' from that Framework must not contain substantial amendments to the original terms of the agreement - 3.9.2 Call offs from the Framework may be conducted in accordance with the terms and conditions of the Framework. - 3.9.3 A call off can be awarded without further competition if only one supplier is on the Framework, or where the Framework sets out the core terms of the contract and an objective mechanism for supplier selection.
+In all other cases, a call off

-November 2023 2.5
+February 2025 2.5